 Lee Bridges Methodist Chapel is part of the Northern Area of the Shropshire and Marches Methodist Circuit.
 For information about service times, view the preaching plans on the Service Times page.
-Information about ministers can be found on the Northern Area Ministers page.
+Information about ministers can be found on the Our Team page.

 In the mid 1890’s, the Primitive Methodists in and around Kenwick Park needed a permanent place of worship instead of holding meetings at peoples homes.